Mesothelioma VA Burial Benefits

 • Niche covers are made of bronze and are similar to markers, but smaller in size.

 A veteran’s family members can customize an inscription or put a religious symbol on the VA headstone when making funeral arrangements.
-Further, if a veteran’s grave already has a privately bought headstone, it can be updated with one supplied by the VA.
+If a veteran’s grave already has a privately bought headstone, it can be updated with one supplied by the VA.

 Fill out VA Form 40-1330 to get a headstone, marker, or cover.
 This mesothelioma VA burial benefit can be accessed whether the veteran is buried in a private cemetery or a military cemetery.